 The most stressful jobs include several healthcare roles, such as surgeon, physician, and nurse, as well as public service professions.

-The least stressful jobs are those involving a relaxed work environment and no tight deadlines, such as hairstylist, massage therapist, and librarian.
+The least stressful jobs are those involving a relaxed work environment and no tight deadlines, such as a hairstylist, a massage therapist, and a librarian.

-Some of the effects of prolonged stress at work are high blood pressure, irritability, insomnia, and head and stomach aches.
+Some of the effects of prolonged stress at work are high blood pressure, irritability, insomnia, headaches, and stomach aches.

 The best ways to manage stress at work include setting boundaries, managing time, and adopting healthy coping mechanisms.